 Have you ever downloaded what you thought was a helpful program and ended up with a few new, and unwanted, toolbars instead?
 If you have, you're not the only one.
-I get a lot of email and phone calls from people asking about browser toolbars, add-ons and unwanted programs that suddenly appear on their computers.
+Lots of people are frustrated by browser toolbars, add-ons and unwanted programs that suddenly appear on their computers.

 These things can sometimes be tricky to get rid of, especially if you're not sure how they got there in the first place.
 In most cases, you agreed to install the toolbar while installing another program.
 Many free programs include third-party toolbars to help them pay the bills.